AstroGeeks/astrogeeks-actuator-control/README.md

 ```

 # Control an actuator
-To control an actuator, perform:
+To control an actuator, do:
 ```bash
 ./control [name] [target] (port = 4130)
 ```